-Dampers can be used to block the flow of ventilating air to keep the room warmer when the generator set is not running.
-Dampers must be open when the set is running.
+Dampers can be used in any system to block the airflow through the vents when the generator set is not running.
+This is sometimes necessary in cold climates to keep the generator enclosure at a normal temperature.
+Dampers must be open when engine is running.